-The upper tool is usually named punch and the lower tool is called die.
+The upper tool has usually named the punch, and the lower tool is called the die.

 Press brake machines utilize matching upper and lower dies to process flat sheets, usually metal sheets, into workpieces of different shapes and angles by means of different pressure generators.

 During the bending process, the top die is fixed horizontally between side uprights by clamps, and the bottom die is mounted on the worktable.

 The workpiece is fixed on the lower die, and then the punch is driven by the press generator to bend the sheet metal.

 When the punch descends, it forces the metal sheet to bend around the shape of the die.
 The final bending angle and radius depend on the die shape and parameter settings used.